mibengt/evolene/README.md

 ![Example](https://gita.sys.kth.se/Infosys/evolene/blob/master/images/jenkins.png)

-# How to develop and run Evolene on your local machine
+# :bulb: How to develop and run Evolene on your local machine

 ## Run the code locally